KingTheoden1/OpsTrack/README.md

 ---

-## Interview Reference — Problems & Solutions
+## Problems & Solutions encountered

 A record of real technical challenges encountered during development and how they were resolved.
 Useful for behavioral and technical interview questions.